BhavtoshRath/BhavtoshRath.github.io/_pages/about.md

   - /about.html
 ---

-I am a Computational Social Scientist pursuing PhD in Computer Science at the University fo Minnesota under [Jaideep_Srivastava](https://scholar.google.com/citations?user=Y4J5SOwAAAAJ&hl=en).
+I am a Computational Social Scientist pursuing PhD in Computer Science at the University of Minnesota under [Jaideep_Srivastava](https://scholar.google.com/citations?user=Y4J5SOwAAAAJ&hl=en).

+(The website is under construction.)